Lovegiver/ReactivePipeline/src/README.md.md

 But we can also imagine operations as a tree in which methods A and B are independant, so parallelized, and both producing a result which C deserves.
 In such a case, the C function will take result_A and result_B as arguments and we'll have to synchronize both operations in order to pass their respective results to C : C(result_A, result_B)
 Or, at the opposite, a A function producing a result_A which will be consumed in a parallelized manner by B and C as soon as it will be available : B(result_A) // C(result_A)

-To face all of these situations, we need a flexible data-structure where data - thus functions producing these data - will be organized.
+To face all of these situations, we need a flexible data-structure where data - thus functions producing these data - will be organized smartly.
+Wrappers has been used for this to be possible.

 ## Objects from ReactiveContext